Abruzzo: Economy

 Until a few decades ago, Abruzzo was a backward region of Southern Italy.
-Since the 1950s, Abruzzo has showed steady economic growth.
-In 1951, per capita income, or GDP, was only 53% of that of wealthier Northern Italy.
+Since the 1950s, Abruzzo has shown steady economic growth.
+In 1951, the region's per capita income, or GDP, was only 53% of that of wealthier Northern Italy.
 The gap has since narrowed, being 65% in 1971 and 76% by 1994.
-The region reached the highest per capita GDP of Southern Italy through the highest growth rate of every other region of Italy.
+The region achieved the highest per capita GDP in Southern Italy, alongside the highest growth rate in the country.
 The unemployment rate stood at 9.3% in 2020.

 Abruzzo is the 16th most productive region in the country, and is the 15th for GRP per capita among Italian regions.

 As of 2003, Abruzzo's per capita GDP was €19,506, or 84% of the national average of €23,181, compared to the average value for Southern Italy of €15,808.
 In 2006, the region's average GDP per capita was approximately 20,100 EUR.
 The construction of motorways from Rome to Teramo (A24) and Rome to Pescara (A25), which provided better access to the region, is credited as a driver of public and private investments.

 The 2009 L'Aquila earthquake led to a sharp economic slowdown.
 However, according to statistics at the end of 2010, some signals of recovery were noted.
-Regional economic growth was recorded as 1.47%, which actually placed Abruzzo fourth among Italy's regions after Lazio, Lombardy, and Calabria.
-In 2011, Abruzzo's economic growth was +2.3%, the highest percentage among the regions of Southern Italy.
+Regional economic growth was recorded as 1.47%, which placed Abruzzo fourth among Italy's regions after Lazio, Lombardy, and Calabria.
+In 2011, Abruzzo's economic growth was +2.3%, making it the top-performing region in Southern Italy.